Cost of Education Methodology & Assumptions

 These items include electives, school camps, school excursions, additional vocational education and sports equipment which all contribute to a complete education yet are considered to be optional or discretionary expenditures.

 Annual cost for outside tuition or coaching, which is generally optional.

 Computer hardware and software (e.g. desktop computer and/or laptop, tablets, software etc.) and internet service costs at home and/or at school.

 The survey was not prescriptive.
-Examples of possible inclusions under the Other Spending category include annual spend on musical instruments and associated performing arts related equipment.
+Examples of possible inclusions in this category include annual spend on musical instruments and associated performing arts related equipment.

 Items such as car travelling expenses (calculated based on travel for one child), public transport tickets and school buses to travel to and from school.

 Where relevant, this total cost of education is extrapolated across 13 years of education based on a child starting school in 2023 with fees aggregated for 2023-2029 (Primary) and 2030-2035 (Secondary).
 To determine this estimate, a CPI of 3.5% is applied for fees in 2023 and 2024, 2.5% per year thereafter.
 This CPI is based on the Australian Government Budget Papers No.1 (October 2022- 2023)3.

 Each individual category (school sector and stage) was extrapolated according to the designated CPI at the deepest hierarchy level.

 Data labels on the graphs in this report have been rounded to the nearest whole number and may, therefore, sum to 99% or 101%.
 Any calculations where two data points have been added are based on raw data (not the data labels on the graph) which have been rounded once combined.